-Several years ago, Mr. Crumbs and I took at advantage of a date night and browsed the aisles at Costco.
+Several years ago, Mr. Crumbs and I took advantage of a date night and browsed the aisles at Costco.
 While holding hands.
 In complete silence.
+It was bliss!

-We’ve loved our Blendtec ever since (it does, after all, blend an iPhone), and we’ve come to rely on smoothies as an easy way to get both fruits and vegetables AND daily probiotics (via kefir or yogurt).
+We’ve loved our Blendtec ever since and we’ve come to rely on smoothies as an easy way to get fruits, vegetables, AND daily probiotics (via kefir or yogurt).
 Shoot, that’s why I wrote a book about smoothies!

-My mantra during this season of transition is to “make do,” which essentially requires me to think outside the box while crossing my fingers and hoping for the best.
+My mantra during seasons of transition is to “make do,” which essentially requires me to think outside the box while crossing my fingers and hoping for the best.

-On the other hand, I’ve had to set aside a few things.
+When we moved across the country, I had to put a few of my favorite cooking tasks on hold.
 Grinding my own wheat for homemade bread is impossible without a grain mill, a blender or a food processor.
-I’ve put making homemade mayo on hold since our immersion blender is packed up too, and I even put our beloved smoothies on hold too.
+Making homemade mayo was put on hold since our immersion blender was packed up too, and I even put our beloved smoothies on hold too.

-And then I wondered… if I made just once concession – blending up my own produce – would it be possible to make a smoothie without a blender?
+And then I wondered… would it be possible to make a smoothie without a blender?